Poikilos/EnlivenMinetest/README.md

 Compatible with GNU/Linux systems, Windows, or possibly other systems (but on Windows, chunkymap-regen.py must be scheduled by hand with Scheduled Tasks)

-License: GPLv3 (see LICENSE.txt and always include it and way to access your source code when copying your program) This program comes without any warranty, to the extent permitted by applicable law.
+License: (see LICENSE in notepad or your favorite text editor) This program comes without any warranty, to the extent permitted by applicable law.

 ## Requirements: